On this page

 Content audits catch broken links and missing metadata.
 Lint rules catch HTML structure problems.
 Neither catches the moment a CSS change makes your mobile nav overlap your hero text, or when a font swap silently breaks every table on the site.

-Visual QA fills that gap.
+Visual QA, part of Wire's Guides, fills that gap.
 Wire takes screenshots of every page at two viewport sizes, compares them against reference baselines, and flags anything that changed more than 2% of the pixels.
 No neural network, no AI judgment.
 Pixel math that catches real regressions.

 Why Screenshots Beat HTML Validation